 When you write fiction, it’s all in your own head, so writing someone else’s memoirs presented a very exciting challenge.
-I became part-journalist, part-investigator and part-shrink as I pulled together threads of information from many, many different sources.
+I became part-journalist, part-investigator and part-shrink as I pulled together threads of information from many different sources.

-I spent hours watching YouTube videos of elephant and rhino behaviour.
-I fell in love time and again with the vulnerable elephant and rhino orphans as their carers fought for their lives.
+I fell in love with the vulnerable little orphans whose carers fought so hard to save their lives.
 There is nothing as jubilant as a running, trotting, bouncing, healthy baby rhino or ellie!

-Luckily Françoise gave me great writing freedom – from developing the flow of the book to choosing which stories to include.
-WhatsApp was indispensable.
-We lived ten thousand kilometres apart so meetings weren’t practical.
-I would WhatsApp questions to her and within 24 hours I had my answers and very quickly built up a rich library of information to weave into the book.
+Françoise Malby-Anthony gave me complete writing freedom – from developing the flow of the book to choosing which stories to include.
+We live ten thousand kilometres apart so regular meetings weren’t practical and WhatsApp became indispensable!
+I would WhatsApp questions and often received her audio replies within the hour.

-I learned so much about conservation and the terrible future of elephants and rhinos.
-I hope you enjoy the book and that you, too, will have your eyes opened to the dangers faced by these magnificent creatures.
+I hope you love An Elephant in my Kitchen as much as I loved writing it, and that you, too, will have your eyes opened to the dangers facing these magnificent creatures.